Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

-The same issue applies to every type of difference: Race, Religion, Poverty, Wealth, Hard working/Lazy, Underweight/Overweight, Aggressive/Shy, Sports Teams, Greeley/Ft Collins, Education, Status, Addiction, Politics.
+The same issue applies to every type of difference: Race, Religion, Poverty, Wealth, Hard working/Lazy, Underweight/Overweight, Aggressive/Shy, Sports Teams, Greeley/Ft Collins, Education, Status, Addiction, and Politics.
 Any excuse is good enough if we don't want to love in the first place.

 When we feel ourselves reacting in this way the only reasonable response is repentance.
-We must confront our prejudice rather that justify it.
-It is a sin that is blocking the purpose of God in our lives and keeping us from having any influence with others.
+We must confront our prejudice rather than justify it.
+It is a sin that is blocking the purpose of God in our lives and keeping us from having any influence on others.

 ## Our World